Shaofanl/LA_Crime_Analysis/2.stream/readme.md

 Build stream simulator(s)
 ---
-We can keep using python and there is [a python library for Kafka](https://github.com/Parsely/pykafka).

 I designed a `CrimeStreamer` that can:
 1. Filter the crime of interest (`ASSAULT`, `BURGLARY`, `ROBBERY`).
 2. Simulate the report time (30~90 minutes after it commited).